InternetSociety/web-site-feedback/README.md

 * There are still broken links pointing to older content.
 We are working through our list changing links and setting up redirections.
     * This is unfortunately true in particular for the Deploy360 site where had some import challenges that broke a number of the links.
 * We are still in the process of migrating some content from the old site, including:
-    * Older Board of Trustees minutes, agenda and meeting notices.
     * Past Beyond The Net grant recipients.
     * A couple of our online tutorials.
     * Internet Governance timeline (/igtimeline)